amitabh-bhattacharya/Weights-Initialization-in-Neural-Network/README.md

 A well chosen initialization can:

 .
-Speed up the convergence of gradient descent
+Speed up the convergence of gradient descent.
 .
 Increase the odds of gradient descent converging to a lower training (and generalization) error.

 The initialization methods we will experiment with are: